 - The minimum total TOEFL score required in order to be eligible to apply is 79 on the Internet-based test and 550 on the paper-based test.
 Applicants who achieve a total score of 100 and a 20 or higher on the speaking section of the Internet-Based TOEFL will be most competitive.
 The minimum allowable score on the IELTS is a 7.0.

 - There is no minimum GRE score required by OSU in order to be eligible to apply to the Graduate School or the Chemistry PhD Program, still, official scores are required to be submitted and must be reported to OSU directly from ETS.

 - Without exception, GRE and TOEFL or scores must be officially reported to OSU by ETS.
 If you are submitting scores for the IELTS, those scores must be reported to OSU directly by IELTS.

 - Answers to the most frequently asked questions can be found here.

-December 15, 2018 is the deadline for submitting the online application and all required supplemental materials for Autumn 2019 admission.
+December 15, 2019 is the deadline for submitting the online application and all required supplemental materials for Autumn 2020 admission.
 Before or on this date, all required application materials MUST be submitted (submitted is defined as available for committee review and not on order for or en route to OSU).
 Please SUBMIT the online application well in advance of the deadline so that your referees will receive their links in plenty of time to submit their letters before the December 15th deadline.
 Recommendation letter upload links do not get sent to referees until the application is submitted and the fee is paid.
 Please be certain to take the TOEFL early enough to ensure that your scores are reported to OSU by ETS before or on December 1st.
 Please follow the instructions below to complete your application and consult our timeline to help you navigate our application process.